 We’ll talk more about that in a bit but a little persimmon knowledge goes a long way in that regard!

 I’ve stuffed persimmons and turned them into dessert, I’ve made persimmon pancakes and I’ve even shoved them in a persimmon prosciutto panini but what I hadn’t yet done was make jam.

 It’s such a simple and easy way to enjoy this lovely winter fruit!

-And better yet, this persimmon jam recipe requires no pectin and has no additional sugar whatsoever!
+And better yet, this persimmon jam recipe requires no pectin (just like my cranberry jam recipe) and has no additional sugar whatsoever!

 FUYU VS. HACHIYA PERSIMMON

 These two types are the most common varieties of persimmon you’ll find.
 Both originate from Asia but look quite different and definitely taste different based on ripeness!

 Fuyu persimmon are the ones used in this jam recipe and what you see in the pictures.
 They’re shorter and more squat looking than hachiya, almost like the shape of a donut.

 The most important detail about fuyu vs. hachiya persimmon is that fuyu can be eaten when they’re still a bit firm.
 Even if the outside is firm to the touch, the flesh will still be sweet inside.

 Hachiya, however, need to be so incredibly ripe and soft to the point where they even seem overripe for their flesh to turn sweet.